 Once The Fever sets in, it’s pointless to fight it.

 Instead, arm yourself with these five eye products.
 They won’t cure The Fever but they will go a long way to disguising the symptoms.
+Don’t forget to try this list of best night creams for optimum effect.
 There’s nothing worse than rocking into work with puffy eyes.

 Oh, and just quietly … the below suggestions come in very handy should you partake in one of the long-lunch-turns-into-a-long-night sessions I alluded to above.
 The fight against bags under your eyes is real and neverending!

 While you’re sitting on the couch watching the world’s best athletes fight it out, scoffing down a glass of red wine and a block of chocolate, give your eyes a fighting chance by applying an eye mask.
 Look for soothing, cooling and calming formulas.

 Estee Lauder Stress Relief Eye Mask (Pack of 10) $65